Peter N. Silvestri: Cook County Commissioner

 In 1993, the Cook County Board of Commissioners announced a move from two multi-member districts that elect ten members from Chicago and seven from the suburbs to seventeen single member districts.
 Silvestri was first elected to the Cook County Board of Commissioners in November 1994 over Commissioner Marco Domico who had been elected as part of the at-large election in 1990.
 As a member of the Cook County Board of Commissioners he served at one time as the chair for the Finance-Litigation and Zoning & Building committees as well as the vice chair of the committees for Contract Compliance, Human Relations and Law Enforcement as well as a member of the committees for Capital Improvements, Environmental Control, Rules & Administration and Technology.
 Additionally, like all commissioners, he was a member of the board for the Forest Preserve District of Cook County which is responsible for the management of 68,000 acres of forest preserves.

 Silvestri had a reputation of being a peacemaker on the Board when tensions would arise between its members.

 By the 2010s, the county board had only a small number of remaining Republican commissioners.
 This group formed an occasional opposition bloc that voted against the position preferred by County Board President Toni Preckwinkle on select matters, particularly on matters related to taxes and budgets.
-Nevertheless, very few votes by the county board saw any division and, as a political centrist, Silvestri often voted for the positions support Toni Preckwinkle and her floor leader, Chuy García.
-Silvestri voted for the position of Preckwinkle and García more frequently than his Republican colleagues on the Board.
+Nevertheless, very few votes by the county board saw any division.
+As a political centrist, Silvestri often voted for the positions supported by Toni Preckwinkle and her floor leader, Chuy García.
+Silvestri voted for the positions of Preckwinkle and García more frequently than his Republican colleagues on the Board.
 From 2014 through 2017, there were even four Democratic members of the Board that voted against Preckwinkle and García's positions at a greater frequency than Silvestri.
 Due to his popularity with his constituents and his moderate politics, in the 2018 elections, Silvestri was the only Republican incumbent that County Board President Preckwinkle did not make an effort to have a Democratic challenger unseat.

 In January 2022, Silvestri announced his retirement from the Cook County Board of Commissioners.